 Zelenskyy's life and path have been anything but typical compared to other international leaders, and he has faced a seemingly unending series of crises since taking office.

 Zelenskyy, who is married and has two children, graduated from the Kyiv National Economic University in 2000 with a law degree, but he decided to pursue a different career.
 He formed the comedy troupe Kvartal 95 with other actors in 1997 and in 2003 the group began producing television programs.

 In 2015, Zelenskyy began starring in the role that would set him on the path to the presidency.
 In the show "Servant of the People," he played Vasyl Petrovych Holoborodko, a school teacher who wakes up to find that a rant he made against corrupt politicians went viral and catapulted him to the presidency.

 Holoborodko was often portrayed as being in over his head but willing to fight corruption.
 The show was so popular that it led to Kvartal 95 creating a political party in its name.

 In 2018, Zelenskyy abruptly moved into real politics and announced his candidacy for president under the Servant of the People party.
 During his campaign, he continued touring with his troupe and mocked his opponents in stand-up routines.

 Zelenskyy also took to social media to promote his campaign and platform.
-His attitude was similar to his TV character as he vowed to crack down on corruption and promote a more centrist administration.
+His political persona was similar to his TV character as he vowed to crack down on corruption and take on Ukraine's oligarchs.